aleju/face-comparer/README.md

 ![Example experiment training progress](experiments/plots/example_experiment.png?raw=true "Example experiment training progress")

 The graph shows the training progress of the included example model over ~1,900 epochs.
 The red lines show the training set values (loss function and accuracy), while the blue lines show the validation set values.
 Light/Transparent lines are the real values, thicker/opaque lines are averages over the last 20 epochs.
-The sudden decrease of the training set results at ~1,500 came from an increase of the augmentation strength (multiplier increased from 1.2 to 1.5).
+The sudden worsening of the training set results at epoch ~1,500 came from an increase of the augmentation strength (multiplier increased from 1.2 to 1.5).

 ## Training set (20k pairs)